spencermeyer/A-Little-WebScraping/README.md

   http://blog.miguelgrinberg.com/post/easy-web-scraping-with-nodejs
   https://scotch.io/tutorials/scraping-the-web-with-node-js

-This is my WebScraping example.

 This application is deployed on openshift: http://parkcollector-systraph.rhcloud.com/

 to run type:  node server.js

-don't use nodemon server.js   because the json file changes in the middle of the routine and it thinks it is a file change and re-starts.
+Don't use nodemon server.js   because the json file changes in the middle of the routine and it thinks it is a file change and re-starts.

 To Do:
   1) get the node ignore file working so that I can use nodemon.
-  2) at the moment I have written a routine to 1) find the websites I need to scrape and 2) scrape from hardcoded websites sources, I need to link the two together.
-  3) Add lots more styling !
+  2) Add lots more styling !